preclinical-imaging/pixi-inveon/doc/conversion_specifications.md

 # Specifications for Inveon to DICOM Conversion

+## Items Not Addressed.
+1. Siemens documentation indicates they produce NM images, but we do not know how to identify/distinguish NM from PET data.

+1. CT: Will not support Multi-Energy CT.

+1. PET: Will not support gated studies.

+1. PET and CT: Will not syncrhonize the x,y,z positions and use a common Frame of Reference between the series.

 ## Open Issues (Priority Order)
 ### Larger Issues
-1. We have software to create PET and CT images.
-Siemens documentation indicates they produce NM images, but we do not know how to identify/distinguish NM from PET data.

 1. PET: Need to translate float pixel values to 16 bit integers for DICOM.
    - Method is under review by Richard Laforest

 1. CT, PET: Image Orientation (Patient) (0020,0037) is defined as: *The direction cosines of the first row and the first column with respect to the patient. *.
 This should be mapped from subject_orientation.
 I do not know the mapping.

-1. CT, PET: Image Position (Patient) (0020,0032) is the X,Y,Z position of a plane.
-This should be synchronized across the CT and PET images and values should follow Siemens convention if possible.
-What I am doing now is not synchronized across the different scans and is not what Siemens is doing.
+1. CT, PET: Image Position (Patient) (0020,0032) contains the X,Y,Z position of a plane.
+With help from Richard Laforest, we empirically derived the equations for these three values.
+This is described below.
+This could use review, especially in the context of different orientations of the mouse subjects.
+We especially need to review why we had to reverse the sign on the x and y position calculations.

-1. CT: Do we need to support Multi-Energy CT?

-1. PET: No work has been done on gated studies.
-Do we need to support those?

 1. PET: Inveon header has values for isotope and injected_compound.
 We are using isotope to create a coded entry in the Radionuclide Code Sequence.
 How should we use injected_compound?